jordanbierbrier/synesthesiaWear/README.md

 ---

 ## 📖 Project Overview

-**Synesthesia Wear** is a wearable device designed to **detect specific environmental sounds** (e.g., alarms, doorbells) and **alert the user** through sensory feedback like vibration.
-This enhances auditory awareness, especially for individuals in noisy environments or with hearing difficulties.
+**Synesthesia Wear** is a wearable device that improves users’ awareness of sounds within their environment.
+The system consists of three main components:

+- **Bracelet:** A compact, wrist-worn device with built-in audio, Bluetooth, and vibration motor for customizable haptic feedback.
+- **Android App:** An interactive mobile application where users can:
+  - Assign haptic patterns to specific keywords or sounds.
+  - Customize vibration settings
+  - Enable or disable sounds dynamically
+- **Sound Processing Module:** A machine learning and audio processing system that:
+  - Detects specific environmental sounds (e.g., fire alarms, user names)
+  - Uses techniques like filtering and feature extraction for accurate sound recognition

+A **working prototype** successfully detected fire alarms and recognized several names in real-world environments.

 ---